 If you are currently employed in a non-research role, create opportunities to practice research.

 Shadow researchers in your workplace.

-If you’re in school, inquire with the business, engineering and/or design departments about collaborative projects.
+If you’re in school, inquire with the business, engineering and/or design departments about collaborations.

 Create your own projects by finding a product to evaluate or a question to explore, oriented toward solving a problem or improving an experience.

-Hook up with other people who need experience (research, design, business, etc.) for a team project.
+Connect with other people who want experience (research, design, business, etc.) and design a team project.

 Get experience with project management and logistics because that’s a big part of the job of a researcher – e.g., recruiting participants, scheduling, budgets, etc.

 Volunteer for hackathons, non-profits, COVID-19 efforts, or other causes of interest.